mohsinulhaq/react-popper-tooltip/README.md

 - `followCursor: boolean`, defaults to `false`

 If `true`, the tooltip will stick to the cursor position.
-We recommended using this option with hover trigger and no arrow element.
+You would probably want to use this option with hover trigger.

 - `mutationObserverOptions: MutationObserverInit | null`, defaults
   to `{ attributes: true, childList: true, subtree: true }`